 Answers to these questions will help you.
 For example, when an unpaid vendor bill comes in, you will have the documentation to know it was on the job site for three days and not two weeks.

 All of this information becomes critical when under attack from the Zombie sub –> particularly true on bonded projects.
-Unions, Suppliers, and subs’ Subs, all know a Payment Bond protects them from the Zombie Sub, but AT YOUR EXPENSE!
+Unions, Suppliers, and subs’ Subcontractors, all know a Payment Bond protects them from the Zombie Sub, but AT YOUR EXPENSE!
 Do not be surprised to see inflated billings, labor hours, and material billings show up at your door in an attempt to cover losses caused by the Zombie.

 Have zero tolerance for non-performance.